PreethamSK163/Tool-Command-Language--TCL--Workshop/Day 3 : Processing Clock and Input Constraints/README.md

 # Day 3 Processing Clock and Input Constraints

+## Summary

+- Developed a **CSV-to-SDC translation engine** to automate clock and input constraint generation for synthesis.
+- Implemented **automated clock creation**, parsing Clock Name and Period from CSV, generating `create_clock` commands, and ensuring precise timing targets.
+- Engineered a **smart port parser** to categorize signals into single-bit and bussed types, enabling full coverage for timing constraints.
+- Integrated **dynamic RTL scanning and space-normalization**, extracting port names from Verilog and standardizing formatting for parsing accuracy.
+- Applied **dual-layer pattern matching** and advanced differentiation logic to map CSV-defined constraints to both bit-level and bus-level signals.
+- Automated **SDC command generation** for `set_input_delay`, `set_input_transition`, and `set_output_delay`, appending all constraints to a single master SDC file.
+- Ensured **hardware-software synchronization** using `[get_ports]` syntax, guaranteeing compatibility with Yosys and Opentimer.
+- Validated **flow scalability and accuracy** on the `openMSP430` design, confirming that all primary inputs and clocks were constrained correctly without manual intervention.

 ## Task 1: Automated Clock Constraint Generation

 - Developed a **translation engine** to convert CSV data into functional SDC commands for automated clock definition.